Invariance Principle and dynamics: Examples of applications of an invariance principle

 \begin{theorem}[Furstenberg \cite{F63}] If \( \g = 0\) , then there exists a probability \( \nu \) on \( \PP ^1(\R) \) which is {\it {invariant}} under \( \mu \)-a.e. matrix $A$, where \( A \in \SL (2,\R)\) acts naturally on \( \PP^1(\R):\) \(A_\ast \nu = \nu \) for \(\mu \)-a.e. $A.$ \end{theorem}

-By discussing how different matrices may have the same invariant probability measure for their actions on \(\PP^1(\R),\) we see that if \( \g =0,\) then either there is a finite set of directions invariant under \( \mu \)-a.e. matrix $A$, or the closed subgroup generated by the support of \( \mu \) is compact.
+By discussing how different matrices may have the same invariant probability measure for their actions on \(\PP^1(\R),\) we can see from theorem \ref{F} that if \( \g =0,\) then either there is a finite set of directions invariant under \( \mu \)-a.e. matrix $A$, or the closed subgroup generated by the support of \( \mu \) is compact.
+We proof theorem \ref{F} in this section.

-\begin{proof} The probability measure $\nu $ on \( \PP ^1(\R) \) is called {\it{stationary }} if Observe that there always exist stationary probability measures \( \nu \) on \( \PP ^1(\R) . \) The proof consists in showing that if \( \g =0,\) then stationary measures have to be invariant.
+\begin{definition} The probability measure $\nu $ on \( \PP ^1(\R) \) is called {\bf{stationary }} if \end{definition} Observe that there always exist stationary probability measures \( \nu \) on \( \PP ^1(\R) . \) The proof of theorem \ref{F} consists in showing that if \( \g =0,\) then stationary measures have to be invariant.
 The tool is Furstenberg entropy.

 \begin{definition} Let \( \mu\) be a probability measure on \( \SL (2, \R) \), \( \nu \) a stationary probability measure on \(\PP ^1 (\R).\) The {\bf {Furstenberg entropy}} \( \kappa (\mu, \nu)\) is defined by \end{definition} We set \( \kappa (\mu, \nu ) = + \infty \) if, for a set of matrices $A$ of positive \(\mu\)-measure, the measure \( A_\ast \nu \) is not absolutely continuous with respect to \(\nu.\) We also have, a priori, \( \kappa (\mu, \nu ) = + \infty \) if the function \( \log \frac {dA_\ast \nu }{d\nu } (A\xi ) \) is not integrable (by Jensen inequality, the integral, finite or infinite, makes sense).
 Again by Jensen inequality, we have: